-NSCC's comprehensive financialcapital plan, as described above, is designed, in part, to project NSCC's ability to generate and maintain the required level of capital needed to manage and protect against business risks.
+NSCC's comprehensive capital plan, as described above, is designed, in part, to project NSCC's ability to generate and maintain the required level of capital needed to manage and protect against business risks.
 NSCC has developed a viable plan to replenish its financial resources through various replenishment tools, as set forth in that plan.

-The circumstances that trigger the replenishment plan include (i)is triggered when (i) equity-being held by NSCC is at or below an amount equal to its Total Capital Requirement (as described above), plus the equivalent of one-month of NSCC's operating expenses-of NSCC; and (ii) the NSCCDTCC's Board of Directors determines that the replenishment plan should be implemented.
+The replenishment plan is triggered when (i) equity held by NSCC is at or below an amount equal to its Total Capital Requirement (as described above) plus the equivalent of one-month of NSCC's operating expenses, and (ii) DTCC's Board of Directors determines that the replenishment plan should be implemented.

-Each of the replenishment tools may serve different functions, as follows: (1) bridge financing, which would provide immediate financing, and would be considered an initial step in implementation of the replenishment plan; or (2) capital replenishment, which would provide NSCC with the required additional equity on a longer term basis.
-The replenishment tools would include either actions taken by DTCC, to raise capital, which would be contributed to NSCC, or actions taken by NSCC to increase capital.
+Each of the replenishment tools may serve different functions, as follows: (1) bridge financing, which would provide immediate financing, and would be considered an initial step in implementation of the replenishment plan; or (2) capital replenishment, which would provide NSCC with the required additional equity on a longer-term basis.
+The replenishment tools would include either actions taken by DTCC to raise capital, which would be contributed to NSCC, or actions taken by NSCC to increase capital.

-Actions that may be taken by DTCC could_include contributing resources from existing cash, borrowing under an existing line of credit, or making a claim for insurance proceeds, if applicable.
+Actions that may be taken by DTCC include contributing resources from existing cash, borrowing under an existing line of credit, or making a claim for insurance proceeds, if applicable.
 DTCC could also seek to fund a capital contribution to NSCC by authorizing, issuing and selling shares of common stock of DTCC to its participant shareholders, or via a capital markets transaction, such as the issuance or sale of preferred stock by DTCC, or through strategic actions, such as the sale or divesture of assets or businesses.
-Actions The actions NSCC could take to increase capital include increasing fees for services, or when appropriate, cuttingreducing expenses.
+The actions NSCC could take to increase capital include increasing fees for services, or when appropriate, reducing expenses.